surrealdb/crud-bench/README.md

 }
 ```

-- Every `stringXX` will be replaced be a random string with XX characters.
+- Every occurrence of `stringXX` will be replaced by a random string with XX characters.
-- Every `i32`: will be replaced by a random integer.
+- Every `i32` will be replaced by a random integer.

-For column oriented databases (Postgres, Scylladb), the first level are translated as columns.
+For column-oriented databases (e.g., PostgreSQL, ScyllaDB), the first-level fields of the JSON structure are translated
+as columns.
-The nested structures one stored in a JSON column.
+Nested structures will be stored in a JSON column.

 ## Dry run